AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

 1. Select **Update** to update the metadata.
 A confirmation message is displayed for the metadata whether it is updated successfully or has any failed updates.
 You also select **Download Report** to download the snapshot of the report.
 This CSV contains the details of the updated status for the selected references.

-**Add custom metadata columns**
+### Add custom metadata columns

 This feature enables you to add custom metadata columns as per requirement, which are then displayed in the metadata reports.
 It also provides enhanced flexibility in metadata reporting.
-To add new custom metadata field perform the following steps:
+To add new custom metadata column perform the following steps:

-1. To add a custom metadata field, select **Settings** from the three dots on the top-right corner of the metadata page.
+1. To add a custom metadata column, select **Settings** from the three dots on the top-right corner of the metadata page.

     ![](images/custom-metadata-setting.png){width="600" align="left"}